Russia attacks Ukraine nuclear plant as invasion advances

 Heavy fighting continued on the outskirts of another strategic port, Mariupol, on the Azov Sea.
 The battles have knocked out the city's electricity, heat and water systems, as well as most phone service, officials said.
 Food deliveries to the city were also cut.

-Associated Press video from the port city shows the assault lighting up the darkening sky above largely deserted streets and medical teams treating civilians, including one inside a clinic who appeared to be a child.
-Doctors were unable to save the person.
+Associated Press video from the port city showed the assault lighting up the darkening sky above deserted streets and medical teams treating civilians, including a 16-year-old boy inside a clinic who could not be saved.
+The child was playing soccer when he was wounded in the shelling, according to his father, who cradled the boy’s head on the gurney and cried.

 Severing Ukraine's access to the Black and Azov seas would deal a crippling blow to its economy and allow Russia to build a land corridor to Crimea, seized by Moscow in 2014.